Why All Philosophical Theories Are Non-Sensical

 [The rest of this Essay will explain why that is so.]

-Finally, the word "sense" expresses what we understand to be the case for a proposition to be true or what we understand to be the case for it to be false, even if we don't know whether it is actually true or whether it is actually false -- and even if we never succeed in ascertaining either one of these, nor wish to do so.
+Finally, the word "sense" expresses what we understand to be the case for a proposition to be true or what we understand to be the case for it to be false, even if we don't know whether it is actually true or whether it is actually false -- and even if we never succeed in ascertaining either of these, nor wish to do so.

 For example, everyone (who knows English, who also knows who Tony Blair and what Das Kapital are) will understand M2 upon reading it.
 They grasp its sense --, that is, they understand what the world (or, at least, certain parts of it) would have to be like for it to be true, or what the world (or, at least, certain parts of it) would have to be like for it to be false.